vaeth/calc-extension/README.md

 - `?` Do not omit the ↪ button

 The actual calculation of the functions and number conversion occurs by javascript calls.
-Therefore, available precision, error messages, number limitations, and possible inaccuracies are inherited from the javascript interpreter.
+Therefore, mathematical properties like available precision, error messages, number limitations, and possible inaccuracies (and possibly even bugs) are inherited from the javascript interpreter.

 ## Example session